mwmckenzie/algorithmidi/README.md

 # Algorithmidi
 Algorithmidi is an application for creating and visualising procedurally generated songs from any arbitrary midi file in real-time.

-The song generation currently utilises a novel <b>Micro Music Model (MMM)</b> algorithm that trains on-demand using a single midi file in only a few seconds.
+Song generation within the application currently utilises a novel <b>Micro Music Model (MMM)</b> algorithm that trains on-demand using a single midi file in only a few seconds.

 &nbsp;